XaimaB/XaimaB/README.md

 - 👋 Hi, I’m @XaimaB
-- 👀 I’m interested in web development
+- 👀 I’m interested in Machine Learning and in all AI stuffs :)
-- 🌱 I’m currently learning how to deploy Linux VM on webassembly
+- 🌱 I’m currently working on ML multimodal architectures
-- 💞️ I’m looking to collaborate on web technology projects

 <!---
 XaimaB/XaimaB is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.